RaphaelMaschinsen/zeughaus/README.md

 ### Downloading Large File From Google Drive

 You can download the larger Audio file from google drive with wget.
-An easy way to do this is to at first open the README.md with getit like so:
+An easy way to do this is to at first open the readme with getit like so:

     gedit README.md